Aaron3963/CSE_151A_Project/README.md

 #### Cleaning Text

-Here we did our first cleaning by converting all characters to lower case, and remove extra spaces, quotation marks and other unwanted ones.
+Here we did our first cleaning by converting all characters to lowercase and removing extra spaces, quotation marks, and other unwanted ones.
 We are also removing `Jim Cramer`, as well as his show `Mad Money` from the CNBC dataset.

 |  | Headlines | Time | Description |
 | --- | --- | --- | --- |